-There is a declaration of Trustees interests lodged with the Company.
+There is a declaration of Trustees interests lodged.

-Prior to consideration of any grant application Trustees are required to declare any interest in the application under consideration and if it is agreed by the board that there is a potential conflict of interest then the Trustees concerned take no part in any discussions or decisions in respect of the application under consideration.
+Prior to consideration of any grant application Trustees are required to declare any interest in the application under consideration and if it is agreed by the board that there is a potential conflict of interest then the Trustees concerned take no part in any discussions or decisions in respect of the application under consideration and leave the room.